 If the host organisation is a NSW Health organisation, grant funds must be paid to an administering organisation that can manage funds across financial years as the full funding amount will be paid upfront.
 Please refer to administering organisation requirements.

-Administering organisation requirements
+Eligibility of Administering organisation

 An administering organisation is only required where the funds are held by a separate organisation to the host organisation.